dummifiedme/TheNotebook/NotesVault/SR Polity Lecture 2.md

 - ![[Cabinet Form of Government]]
 > - There can't be a President's Rule at UNION.
 >     - There shall always be a council of ministers.

+## Reasons for Adoption of Parliamentary System
+1. Familiarity
+2. More Democratic because the power is not concentrated in the hands of one person, there is a cabinet